HarshKumarraghav/converti/README.md

-# convo - A PNG to WebP Converter CLI
+# Convo - A PNG to WebP Converter CLI

 This command-line tool allows you to easily convert PNG images to WebP format.
 It provides an interactive interface for browsing directories, selecting individual PNG files, or converting all PNG files in a directory.